HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-nsf.md

     {: .code}
     {% endraw %}
     <p/>
-    The "dataSource" query parameter is the HCL DRAPI Database Schema name you wish to create.
-The request creates an NSF on the Domino server at the filepath requested, sets up the ACL and creates a HCL DRAPI Database Schema with default settings.
+    The "dataSource" query parameter is the Domino REST API Database Schema name you wish to create.
+The request creates an NSF on the Domino server at the filepath requested, sets up the ACL and creates a Domino REST API Database Schema with default settings.
     {: .why #why1}
 9. Click "Send" to make the request.
 ![Create NSF](../images/setup/create-nsf.png)